micnil/model_viewer/README.md

 # model_viewer
-A 3D model viewer with Leap Motion interaction.
+A webGL 3D model viewer with Leap Motion interaction.
 This is made for a course in Human Computer Interaction at Nanyang Technological University in Singapore.
 The assignment stated that the Model Viewer should be able to load two given object files with a certain format (see below).

 ```
 Vertex 1  0.0174077 0.0764197 0.0626345 {normal=(0.0502809 0.839018 0.541776)}